MarkusBiggus/SonnenBackup/README.md

 ### activity_state
 "standby" indicates the battery is neither charging nor discharging.
-The battery could be fully charged, fully discharged or at back reserve limit.
+The battery could be fully charged, fully discharged or at backup reserve limit.
-Must be read in conjuction with "relative_state_of_charge" to determine the reason for "standby".
+Must be read in conjuction with *relative_state_of_charge* to determine the reason for "standby".

 ### Timestamps
 Sensors fully charged, fully discharged & backup reserve are calculated on current consumption/production.
 When battery is in standby, these timestamp values are undefined, as will some when charging/discharging.
-Times are calculated relative to Sonnen batterie server time, which is "system_status_timestamp".
+Times are calculated relative to Sonnen batterie server time, which is *system_status_timestamp*.
-A slight discrpency will be apparent if hass server time and batterie time are different.
+A slight discrepency will be apparent if HASS server time and batterie time are different.

+### Deltatimes
+Sensors prefixed with 'Interval' are deltatimes presented as a string format "D HH:MM:SS".
+Home assistant doesn't handle deltatimes well, use these strings for logbook recording.
+Sensors prefixed with 'time_to' or 'time_since' are delatime objects.
+Sensors with 'seconds_' prefix are the values used to create the deltatime objects.

 ### led_state
 Sensor indicates the state of the status LED on the side of the battery.